Skip to content

 1. Start with your services: Define your core offerings before adding locations or industries.

-2. Use consistent naming: Keep service, location, and industry names consistent across your site.
+2. Use consistent naming: Keep service, location, industry, and feature names consistent across your site.

 3. Plan your hierarchy: Sketch your structure before generating to avoid rework.